Blacksmithing,Treadle Hammers, Trip Hammers, Anvils, ZVS Induction Heaters and more

 Recently laid off and don't know why?
-Concerned about getting laid off?
-Want to know how to keep it from happening again?
-If any of the above scenarios hits home to you, this is the place to go.
+Concerned about keeping your job?
+Want to know how to avoid loosing a job again?
+If any of these concerns hits home to you, this is the place to go.

-You can also use this information to make your current job more rewarding, more secure and increase the chances of promotion in your current job.
+You can also use this information to make your current job more rewarding, more secure and increase your chances of promotion.

 Does a setback thermostat really save you any fuel cost?
 What about heat waste from a bad furnace filter?
 Making electricity from wood.